Become-A-DevOps-PM/become-a-devops-pm.github.io/content/exercises/Scalability/Exercise 1 - Build A Scalable Solution.md

 draft = false
 +++

+> ### Note!
+>
+> This exercise can be rather costly, so please do not forget to decommission everything when you are done.
+Don´t leave it overnight.

 ## Overview

 In this exercise, you will create a secure, multi-tier architecture in Azure using the Azure Portal.
 You will set up: